EFlynn7778/Lathe-Tachometer-Pico-RP2040-SSD1306-OLED/README.md

 # Lathe-Tachometer-Pico-RP2040-SSD1306-OLED
 RP2040 Based OLED Tachometer for a Lathe, or any other rotating device.

+Added Surface Speed calculation and display.
+Units (in/mm) can be set in the menu.
+UP/DOWN button directly change the workpiece diameter on the main display.

+SFM or m/min diplayed according to unit selection.

 # Lathe Tachometer with Pi Pico